DNACENSolutions/dnac_ansible_workflows/workflows/backup_and_restore/README.md

         backup_retention_days: 7
 ```

-Deletes all backups starting with "DAILY_BACKUP" older than 7 days.

 #### Delete by Retention Policy (All Backups)

+Deletes ALL backups older than 30 days.

 ```yaml
 backup_restore_details: